 - Mobile App Support in all Professional, Enterprise and Architect editions enable developers to easily support iOS and Android native apps via one codebase and easily create mobile app UI designs with FMX.

-- Update your UX with latest VCL that supports high DPI capabilities, modern styling, and unmatched responsiveness
+- Updated VCL framework.
+Design modern Windows UI/UX with support for high DPI capabilities, modern styling, and unmatched responsiveness.

 - Ensure no deterioration in application performance with proven frameworks